Joey-Xia/AdvancedProgramming/mdb-lookup-server/README.txt

-Implements a database server that returns certain structs based on an input search string.
+Implements a database server that is used as the backend of the web server described in 'http-server.c'.
+Uses legacy code in 'lab 3' for linked list implemenation, and code from 'lab 4' for input/output implementation.